-For me, getting in and out of a plane has never caused too much of a problem – but I’ve often heard of complete horror stories where wheelchair users have had their wheelchairs broken beyond repair by baggage handlers whom do not know how to transport a wheelchair safely.
+For me, getting in and out of a plane, travelling with a wheelchair, has never caused too much of a problem – but I’ve often heard of complete horror stories where wheelchair users have had their wheelchairs broken beyond repair by baggage handlers whom do not know how to transport a wheelchair safely.
 I can think of nothing worse than arriving at your destination, only to find that your wheelchair is unusable and that you’re stuck with whatever wheelchair the airport can temporarily provide.
 Of course, you’ll be compensated by the airline, but that doesn’t help in the immediate aftermath – disaster!

 The process of boarding and exiting the plane, however, is fairly straightforward – with assistance provided at every step of the way – should you request it.
 In my situation, I usually meet the assistance at the boarding gate, and once there I transfer from my everyday wheelchair onto the transfer seat.
 I’m then strapped in tight and escorted to my seat on the plane.
 Meanwhile, my wheelchair is taken away and placed in the luggage hold of the place – tagged and marked so that when we arrive, luggage handlers know to get the wheelchair back to the door of the plane, ready for my exit – again, with the transfer seat being deployed by ground staff at our destination.
 Although the whole process is fairly smooth for me (usually), for others it can often be a chore, and I’m aware that there are major campaigns currently in aid of wheelchair users being allowed to remain seated in their wheelchair whilst on the plane.